Francis X. Prefontaine

-Monsignor Francis Xavier Prefontaine (French: François Xavier Préfontaine) (1838–1909) was a French Canadian priest and missionary, an early resident in the pioneer days of Seattle, Washington, and a figure in the history of Seattle and the Puget Sound region of Washington State.
-He was Seattle's first resident Roman Catholic priest and built Seattle's first Catholic church.
+Francis Xavier Prefontaine (French: François Xavier Préfontaine; 1838–1909) was a French Canadian Catholic priest and missionary, an early resident in the pioneer days of Seattle, Washington, and a figure in the history of Seattle and the Puget Sound region of Washington State.
+He was Seattle's first resident Catholic priest and built the city's first Catholic church.

 Early life

-François Xavier (Francis Xavier) Préfontaine was born in Longueuil, Quebec, near Montreal, Quebec, Canada, in 1838, the eldest of five children in a French-speaking, devout Catholic family.
+Préfontaine was born in Longueuil, Quebec, near Montreal, Quebec, Canada, in 1838, the eldest of five children in a French-speaking, devout Catholic family.
 His early education took place at parochial schools and Nicolet College and he went on to study for the priesthood at the Grand Seminary of Montreal in 1859.
 Within three weeks after his graduation and ordination on November 20, 1863, he departed on a long sea voyage for Washington Territory in the United States via the Isthmus of Panama.
 He was never to return to his native Quebec.

 First mission

-Fr.
 Prefontaine's voyage finally brought him to Vancouver, Washington, in February 1864.
-In Vancouver he served under Augustin-Magloire Blanchet, Bishop of the Diocese of Nesqually (now the Archdiocese of Seattle) and a fellow French Canadian.
-Fr.
+In Vancouver he served under Augustin-Magloire Blanchet, Bishop of Nesqually (now the Archdiocese of Seattle) and a fellow French Canadian.
 Prefontaine spoke no English, so during his stay in Vancouver he studied English and also Chinook jargon, a pidgin trade language of the Pacific Northwest.

-Bishop Blanchet assigned the young priest to a ministry at Fort Stevens on the Oregon side of the mouth of the Columbia River.
+Blanchet assigned the young priest to a ministry at Fort Stevens on the Oregon side of the mouth of the Columbia River.
 During his trip out to this rainy and foggy coast, he lost his way and had to spend a night out in the open.
 When he awoke in the morning he discovered that he had spent the night in an Indian burial ground.